jkdearnley/WEB601/week 7/Week 7 Journal.md

 # Week 7 Journal
 ## Session 1
-This session we started on react components .)
+This session we started on react components.)

 ### Components
 A component is a "building block" of any React app and most will have many of them.